quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Prefixed Integers

 The prefixed integer from Section 5.1 of [RFC7541] is used heavily throughout this document.
 The format from [RFC7541] is used unmodified.
+QPACK implementations MUST be able to decode integers up to 62 bits long.

 ### String Literals